Global Cyber Incident Patterns

 Some incident types dominate the overall picture

 Not all types of cyber incidents appear with the same frequency.
-This chart highlights which forms of activity dominate the dataset, helping distinguish between patterns such as disruption, theft, ransomware, hijacking, or other recurring forms of cyber aggression.
+This chart highlights which forms of activity dominate the dataset, helping distinguish between disruption, theft, ransomware, hijacking, and other recurring forms of cyber aggression.

 Which attacker–target relationships stand out?